boltops-tools/terraform-workshop-aws/README.md

 ## Install Terraform

 Here is the official [Terraform Download page](https://www.terraform.io/downloads.html).
-If you  instructions
+You can follow those instructions.
+Just make sure to put the terraform executable in a folder that is found in the PATH.
+IE: `which terraform` should show the location of terraform.

 Another good way to install terraform is with [tfenv](https://github.com/tfutils/tfenv) - Terraform version manager.
 This allows you to quickly switch between different versions of Terraform.
 Here are instructions for tfenv: